-Applications are made by submitting a google form and a cv.
-After this all applications will be reviewed by a panel of UniBrass Foundation trustees.
-Suitable candidates will be invited to a short face to face interview with a panel of trustees.
-Following this the current board of trustees will confirm successful candidates offers by vote at the next meeting, before applicants are offered a trusteeship.
+Applications are made by submitting the application form and a CV.
+All applications are reviewed by a panel of UniBrass Foundation trustees.
+Suitable candidates will be invited to an interview with a panel of trustees, and their referees will be contacted.
+Following this, the current board of trustees will confirm successful candidates offers by vote at the next meeting, before applicants are offered a trusteeship.

 What are we looking for?

 Although we are not currently seeking applications, the person specification for the latest application round is shown below.

 A successful candidate may have experience in one or more of the following, however if you meet the essential criteria please do not worry if you don't feel any of the below apply to you, we would still love to hear from you!

 Active participation in music (above and beyond simply playing an instrument)

 Experience managing project budgets and/or experience with financial management

 Experience of employing and/or managing staff in a small organisation

 Experience of managing projects, ideally within the arts sector

 Success in grant applications (ideally for arts causes)